ybnmsl/YJYpaper/README.md

     >And in 2001, with the introduction and promotion of the "Divorce Law"（“离婚法”）,

-    China has never enacted a "Divorce Law."
+    China has never enacted a "Divorce Law".
 This is a fabrication.

 3. Data fabrication (Page 14, Figure 2.1):